 2. DYOR – Do Your Own Research

-Never make an investment because of a gut feeling or because someone you know is about to drop some cash on an asset.
+Never invest because of a gut feeling or because someone you know is about to drop some cash on an asset.

 Always do your own research on a project, and if their goals align well with yours, it should make for a decent investment.
-Don't be the one who makes a purchase because a dozen other people are doing the same.
+Don’t be the one who purchases because a dozen other people are doing the same.

-Unless you know you're doing, investing anywhere is as good as gambling.
+Unless you know what you’re doing, investing anywhere is as good as gambling.

 3. How To Be a Smart Investor – Never FOMO Buy or Sell

-On the flipside of the coin, just because an asset has tanked doesn't mean it will fade to oblivion.
+On the flip side, just because an asset has tanked doesn’t mean it will fade to oblivion.

 4. Spread the Risk

-Be aware of the fact that you're never married to an asset or two at any time.
+Be aware that you’re never married to an asset or two at any time.

-The fact that there are price swings is a strong testimony of the fact.
-Also consider no two assets will pump or dump at the same time and that makes profit taking way easier if you're diversified.
+The fact that there are price swings is a strong testimony to the fact.
+Also, consider no two assets will pump or dump at the same time, and that makes profit-taking way easier if you’re diversified.

 5. Protect Your Assets

 With cryptocurrencies, you can invest or day trade on exchanges.
-Make sure to have a multi-level security in place like an authentication app to make sure no one else can log in but you.
+Make sure to have multi-level security in place, like an authentication app, to make sure no one else can log in but you.